 Deferred tax assets are recognised to the extent that it is probable that taxable profits will be available against which the deferred tax assets can be utilised.
-When recognising deferred tax assets, the Company exercises judgment in determining whether sufficient taxable profits will be available.
-This is done by assessing the future financial performance of the underlying assets to which the deferred tax relates.
-The Company's deferred tax assets for the current year amounted to R102 million (2020: R197 million).
-Refer to note 10.
+When recognising deferred tax assets, the Company exercises judgement in determining whether sufficient taxable profits will be available.
+This is done by assessing the future financial performance of the underlying assets to which the deferred tax relates to.